sirisian/ecmascript-types/README.md

 ### Interfaces

 Interfaces can be used to type objects, arrays, and functions.
 This allows users to remove redundant type information that is used in multiple places such as in destructuring calls.
-In addition interfaces can be used to define contracts for classes and their required properties.
+In addition, interfaces can be used to define contracts for classes and their required properties.

 TODO: Include optional properties.